nrinaudo/kantan.csv/README.md

 csv.rowsR[User]("users.csv", ',')
 ```

+Note that should you need to both read and write instances of a case class, you might be better served by creating a
+`RowFormat` than a `RowReader`.

 ### Reading rows as whatever the hell you want
 These examples all use the same underlying mechanism: `rowsR` uses instances of the `RowReader` typeclass to turn a
 CSV row into values of a more useful type.